bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 3.5.1 (May 2023) =

+- Fixed JavaScript error when Backbone.history is already started by other plugins.
+Fixes https://github.com/bonny/WordPress-Simple-History/issues/319.

 = 3.5.0 (March 2023) =

 - Added: Log an entry when a cron event hook is paused or resumed with the WP Crontrol plugin [#328](https://github.com/bonny/WordPress-Simple-History/pull/328).